root-foundation/root/README.md

 Similarly, in a post AGI world with extreme outcomes, value will increasingly become concentrated in personal tokens.
 A personal token will be valued far more than the sum of the values of its equities in companies _(recall: a personal token’s value is grounded in its equities in companies and other personal tokens)_.

 With the leverage that artificial intelligence provides, individuals will be able to manifest many more ideas.
-Therefore, people will increasingly want to directly invest in the individuals who will generate many valuable ideas (i.e., in their personal tokens) instead of in specific idea (i.e., company).
+Therefore, people will increasingly want to invest directly in the *source* of the many valuable ideas (i.e., in personal tokens) instead of specific ideas (i.e., in companies).

 ## Personal tokens will democratize opportunity